Flexible Spending AccountPage Menu

 If the dependent is an adult, the following rules apply:

 - The individual must be physically or mentally incapable of caring for himself/herself.

 - The individual must be your spouse or a dependent for which you can claim as exemption (or could claim an exemption except the person had $3,000 or more of gross income).

 - Care may be provided either inside or outside your home.
 However, expenses outside your home (such as a nursing home) are eligible only if the dependent regularly spends at least 8 hours per day in your home.

-More information on how your Flexible Spending Account works is available at HRConnection.
+For more information on how your Flexible Spending Account works, contact Human Resources.

 Claims fax: 952-460-1480